alex-nackenoff/hugo-website/content/posts/gluten-free-sheet-pan-pizza.md

 If you can consume gluten, use all-purpose or bread flour instead of the gluten-free flour mix and potato starch.
 I'd recommend using the corn meal because that's traditional and it tastes good.
 Additionally, I have used coarse corn meal and it has worked great, just a different texture.
 If you desire a bit more soft chew, use some egg whites (2 or 50 grams) in place of some of the water weight.

 ### Using Sourdough Starter
 In this recipe I used a gluten free "sourdough" starter, which requires a few modifications to the recipe.
-What I'm actually doing is what's referred to as a perpetual dough, where you hold back a golf ball sized amount of risen dough [from a bread loaf recipe]. <u>Important note, you cannot do this method if you use eggs in your recipe</u>.
+What I'm actually doing is what's referred to as a perpetual dough, where you hold back a golf ball sized amount of risen dough [from a bread loaf recipe]. <u>Important note, you cannot do this method if you use eggs in your recipe</u> (you can however use your perpetual dough as a starter, ie. not contaminating your starter mix with egg whites in your recipe).
 To that held back bit of dough, I add 250g of water and 100g of GF flour, and mix thoroughly with a whisk.
 I usually leave it out at room temp for a few hours, then put in my fridge until I'm ready to bake again.
 I tried a more traditional 1:1 ratio, but my GF flour mix as xanthan gum in it which seemed to gel everything up and prevent yeast propagation; if you're using wheat flour, 1:1 should be fine.
 So I'm not necessarily using a full sourdough starter, as I started off with dry instant yeast, but I'm getting more sourdough flavor the more I propagate and use it.
 And true to sourdough starters, it does rise much slower than dry instant yeast.
 I'll make a full post about this at some point soon.

 In short, add whatever mass of sourdough starter to the dough, replacing the appropriate amount of flour and water by weight.
 For example, I added 350g of sourdough starter, which is comprised of 28.6% of flour (100g) and 71.4% of water (250g) by weight, therefore add 100g less flour and 250g less water from the above recipe.